heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > development were done independently of Agda, as even with all the pretty
 > notation that Agda provides, the reader can easily become lost in the
 > encodings.

->
+We appreciate your reading efforts!

+We have tried to communicate the gist of our idea informally, in non-Agda syntax, in the introduction, and the categorical gist of our solution in the opening paragraphs of Sect.
+3.

+If you have more ideas for expositional improvements, we would be happy to consider them.

 > Given that the work on hefty algebras has been accepted at a major conference,
 > I assume the community finds it interesting and meaningful.
 The additions in
 > this version are significant enough to consider it for journal
 > acceptance.
 However, I cannot shake the feeling that the approach introduces a
 > roundabout and unnecessary way of achieving modularity through a variant of
 > handlers.
+>
-The two distinguishing features of handlers are dynamic scoping and
+> The two distinguishing features of handlers are dynamic scoping and their
-> their exclusive application to continuations.
+> exclusive application to continuations.
 Without the latter, we unfold
 > operation definitions everywhere, which is exactly what the usual binding
 > constructs already accomplish.

+Indeed!

+Except, unlike many usual binding constructs, we want the unfolding to be given compositionally.

-With scoped handlers, the programmer at least
+> With scoped handlers, the programmer at least has control over the level at
-> has control over the level at which interpretations are applied (as described
+> which interpretations are applied (as described from line 1101 onward).
+In
-> from line 1101 onward).
-In contrast, with hefty algebras, one must unfold
+> contrast, with hefty algebras, one must unfold elaborations of all
-> elaborations of all higher-order operations at the same time (line 1113), and
+> higher-order operations at the same time (line 1113), and I struggle to see
-> I struggle to see the advantages of this approach.
+> the advantages of this approach.

-We want to capture the syntax of programs, in a way that we can _compositionally_ provide an interpretation of that syntax.
+Advantages:

-As discussed in Sect.
-2.6.4, effectful functions, and other thunking constructs, are not scoped effects.
+1. As discussed in Sect.
+2.6.4, effectful functions and other thunking constructs are not scoped effects.
 As we demonstrate in Sect.
-4.1, higher-order effects provides a syntax of these constructs.
+4.1, our approach provides a relatively simple syntax and semantics of them.

-As also demonstrated in Sect.
-4.1, we can, compositionally, map this syntax onto a semantics, by elaborating lambdas into Agda functions.

-Other interpretations are possible; e.g., elaborating into some category with cartesian closed structure.

-Latent effects is an alternative generelization of scoped effects.

-They can be applied at different levels, to obtain different semantics, assuming we define similar glue code for weaving as with scoped effects, and assuming we are able to define handlers that manually pass around and compose computations manually.

-However, as we demonstrate in Sect.
-4.2, and as we posit in our response to Reviewer 1, elaborating into algebraic effects gives us similar control.
+2. Algebraic effects provides at least some of the same control we get from scoped effects already, as our example in Sect.
+4.2 demonstrates, and as we also discuss in our response Reviewer 1.

+3. When we do not need this control, then algebraic effects is enough.
+Indeed, it is not clear to us that it is necessarily a good thing that we have to think deep and hard about the order we apply handlers in.
+If, for example, we wanted our approach to be used by domain-specific language engineers, it seems helpful if they can apply handlers in any order and get the intended semantics; i.e., if the composed (higher-order) effect theories happen to have a commutative tensor product (Hyland et al., 2006).

-The advantage of our approach is that it is simple: it is given by a fold over a "standard" free monad over a higher-order signature functor into another "standard" structure, namely the "traditional" free monad over a first-order signature functor.
+4. Surprisingly (at least to us), these advantages fall out of applying fairly standard techniques: folding a free monad over a higher-order signature functor into the "traditional" free monad over a first-order signature functor, and then applying standard effect handlers.

 > For example, in line 175 (and later in line 578), you state that you can
 > refactor the semantics of a program only by modifying or copying